walquis/git-basics-team-project/docs/index.md

 In this two-session hands-on course, you will experience the essence of git by working in teams to improve a simple website, laying a foundation for collaborating in a professional environment.

 I've presented some variation of this material to every CodePlatoon cohort since Bravo.
-Several graduates report that, equipped with a firm grasp of these git basics, they have become go-to git resources in their software teams.
+Several graduates report that, equipped with a firm grasp of these git basics, they have become go-to resources for git in their software teams.

 ## About the instructor
 As a devops professional with three-ish decades of experience in version control, I first experienced git in 2009 when developers insisted on bringing it into the company.
 I learned a few basic survival commands, but it wasn't really clicking for me.
 Depressingly often for a version control "expert", I got out of my depth and had to be rescued.